No More Freeloading Dogs!

 Does your dog spend the day relaxing?
 Just eating and drinking and lounging around all day?
 Must be nice!
 No more freeloading - let's put your dog to work - working to eat, that is!

 In addition to using food for training rewards, a great way to feed your dog is with a puzzle toy.
-One of the safer options out there is a stuffable dog toy, like a Kong.
+One of the safer options out there is a stuffable dog toy, like a Toppl or Kong.
 Hard chews can break teeth, soft chews can be ingested.
 If you choose the right sized stuffable toy, you can minimize those risks.

 There are a number of stuffable dog toys on the market designed to provide entertainment to your dog.
 It is well worth your time to figure out which toy and which stuffing work best for your dog.
 Check out my tips and recipes, below.
 You can find thousands more recipes by searching online, too.